8Bit-Chef/8Bit-Chef/README.md

 - <b>Catering Copilot – AI Assistant for Solo Chefs</b>
   - [Catering Sector Automation](https://github.com/robertobonefont/goldenbot-case-study)
     Automates lead response, invoice generation, and calendar blocking using GPT-4, Google suite API, and no-code tools, and a light notion powered data-base.
 Designed for catering managers that are juggling events and inbox chaos.
-    <i>“How do i run a catering operation and the lead generation and follow up while I'm also executing the events?”</i>
+    <i>“How do I run a catering operation and the lead generation and follow up during the day when I'm also executing the events at night?”</i>

 - <b>PM Wizard – Strategic Copilot for Product Leaders</b>
   - [Product Strategy PRD](https://github.com/robertobonefont/quietstak-case-study/blob/main/🧭%20PM%20Wizard%20PRD%20v1.docx)